prototypefund/Digital_Bargeld-docs/api-merchant.rst

   :reqheader Content-Type: application/json

-  The `frontend` passes the deposit permission received from the wallet, by adding the field `max_fee` (see `contract`) and optionally adding a field named `edate`, indicating a deadline by which he would expect to receive the bank transfer for this deal
+  The `frontend` passes the deposit permission received from the wallet, by adding the field `max_fee` (see :ref:`contract`) and optionally adding a field named `edate`, indicating a deadline by which he would expect to receive the bank transfer for this deal

   **Success Response: OK**